AxelKah/dmx-control/README.md

 ```javascript
 const universe = dmx.addUniverse("demo", "enttec-open-usb-dmx", "COM9");
 ```

+Replace `"COM9"` with the appropriate COM port for your DMX interface.

 Open two terminal/command prompt tabs to run the backend and frontend simultaneously.